stasher-dev/stasher-cli/README.md

 - Secrets self-destruct after one read or 10 minutes
 - No account, no login, no metadata, no snooping

-Basically, it’s like a Mission Impossible tape, but for API keys.
+Basically, it’s like a Mission Impossible tape, but for API keys.np

-✨ Why You Might Actually Like This
+Why You Might Actually Like This

-- 🔐 Zero-knowledge encryption – only you have the key
+- Zero-knowledge encryption – only you have the key
-- 🔥 Burns after read – one read and it's toast
+- Burns after read – one read and it's toast
-- ⚡ CLI-first – pipe stuff, script it, automate it, whatever
+- CLI-first – pipe stuff, script it, automate it, whatever
-- ❌ No accounts, no setup – literally just run it
+- No accounts, no setup – literally just run it

-📬 Share however you like – Slack, email, QR code, carrier pigeon...(Just tell the pigeon to fly fast — they only have 10 minutes)
+Share however you like – Slack, email, QR code, carrier pigeon...(Just tell the pigeon to fly fast — they only have 10 minutes)

-🦝 Try It Right Now
+Try It Right Now

 ```bash
 npx enstash "the launch code is 🍌-42"